franzgranlund/play-java-jwt/README.md

 ````

 A filter intercepts all incoming requests.
 This means that enabling this filter will require
 a JWT on every single request.
-In some cases this is not desired, for example when authenticating.
+In some cases this is not desired, for example when authenticating with
+a username and password (to get the token).
 `JwtFilter` supports route modifiers to disable JWT checking on incoming requests.
 If
 `JwtFilter` finds the modifier `+ noJwtFilter` in `routes`, then the filter will be skipped.